mageni/mageni/README.md

 - Vulnerability Remediation
 - Vulnerability Prioritization
 - Vulnerability Validation
+- Vulnerability Intelligence
 - Addressing Vulnerabilities for Compliance with PCI DSS, NIST, HIPAA, ISO, NERC, FISMA, NIS
 - Security Audits
 - IoT, OT, and SCADA Security Testing
 - Hardening Testing

+## Mission
+Mageni's mission is to make your life more enjoyable and peaceful by providing you with a wonderful vulnerability management platform that eases for you the vulenerability management lifecycle.

+## Vision
+We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.

 ## Audience
 - PenTester